-(b) New Standards and Interpretations Not Yet Adopted
+(o) New Standards and Interpretations Not Yet Adopted

-Since the issuance of the Company's 2015 Audited Consolidated Financial Statements, the IASB and International Financial Reporting Interpretations Committee ("IFRIC") have issued several new and revised standards and interpretations.
+The IASB and International Financial Reporting Interpretations Committee ("IFRIC") have issued several new and revised standards and interpretations which are not yet effective for the year ended December 31, 2016 and have not been applied in preparing these consolidated financial statements unless stated otherwise.
 However, the revised standards and interpretations are not applicable to the Company or are expected to have minimal impact.